Pielso/project-pizza/evaluation.md

     - Set up home page.
     - *Risky* - Further plans about 'raw-ingredients' like flour, yeast, olive oil, tomatoes, basil, garlic, and the upgrades connected to them.

+## Entry #2

+> So a lot has happened since last post.
+Good and bad.
+I decided that it was too complex for me to try and create it as a web app.
+> So console application it is!
+I have kind of created the Login Service.
+It will need heavy refactoring, but it mostly works.
+> Now I can go on with either (1) refactoring now, which is probably for the best to avoid later spaghetti.
+> or (2) start on writing what happens in each "section" like rules, office-stat-view, buying stock, prepare basic ingredients, serving customers and the recipe-creation.